What Does A Hornet Eat

 Hornets play a vital role in maintaining the balance of the ecosystem.
 Their predatory nature helps to control populations of other insects, preventing outbreaks that could harm crops or other parts of the environment.
 This makes them beneficial to agriculture, though the impact can be context-dependent.

 Simultaneously, their consumption of nectar and plant sap, albeit to a lesser extent compared to their prey consumption, contributes to pollination.
-While they aren't primary pollinators like bees, their visits to flowers can still facilitate pollen transfer.
+While they aren't primary pollinators like bees, their visits to flowers can still help with pollen transfer.
 This is a less emphasized aspect of their ecological role, but nevertheless important.

 Hornet Nutrition and Larval Development